-Field Description Languages This option allows the user to select the language(s) to be used for voice prompts.
+Field Description Languages This option allows the user to select the language(s) Languages 1 0 0 0 0 to be used for voice prompts.
 Click the Wizard icon to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
-Brand Prompts IVR prompts can be customized per access Diana Frompts number.
-Specify the directory where the custom 1 , prompt files are located.
+Brand Prompts IVR prompts can be customized per access number.
+Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.
-Otherwise, it will use default files.
+Otherwise, it will use default files. use them.
+Otherwise, it will use default mes.
 For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
 Follow Me This option specifies how long the IP phone will Timeout ring before the call goes to follow-me numbers.
 Play Welcome If this option is enabled, the IVR will play the Message welcome message to the user once he reaches an access number.